ayembocx/CS1632_Spring2020/deliverables/5/README.md

 ## Overview

-For this final deliverable, you and your partner will develop a full-fledged GUI program (with the help of some skeleton code), along with various tests.
+For this final deliverable, you will develop a full-fledged GUI program (with the help of some skeleton code), along with various tests.
 Don't worry if you don't know GUI programming --- that part has already been done for you.